milofultz/tinybrainfans/wiki/Programming/Vim/vimrc.md

 description: Vimrc is the config file for Vim.
 ---

-Vimrc is the config file for Vim.
+Vimrc is the config file for {{Vim}}.
 Customizations in the config file to make using Vim a little nicer.
 The vimrc file can be found at `~/.vimrc`.

 ## Starting Fresh[4]